CiMon-Capstone-Project/Cloud-Computing/README.md

 }
 ```
 ## Blog API 🔍
-**Description** : Provides an API endpoint for analyzing images of diseased chili plant leaves.
-Utilizes machine learning models to predict potential diseases based on the uploaded image.
+**Description** : Provides API endpoints for accessing blog content related to chili cultivation, including tips, tricks, and essential information for farmers.
 #### `GET /blog`
-Upload images of chili leaves that are indicated by disease to get detection results.
+Retrieve a list of blogs, including their titles, descriptions, and associated images, to provide helpful information about chili cultivation.
 #### Response
 ```json
 {